ibm-build-lab/terraform-ibm-cloud-pak/cp4data/testing/README.md

 # Test CP4DATA Terraform Module

-This module test requires to have a running OpenShift cluster with - at least - the basic Cloud Pak for Data requirements.
+This module test requires to have a running OpenShift cluster on IBM Cloud Classic with the basic MCM requirements.
 You need the cluster ID or name, and the resource group where it is running.
-These 2 parameters are passed to the module on environment variables, see below.
+These 2 parameters are passed to the testing code on environment variables, see below.

 The second requirement is to have an Entitlement Key, to obtain such key go to https://myibm.ibm.com/products-services/containerlibrary and store it in the file `entitlement.key` in the root of this repository.
 If you use that filename, the file won't be published to GitHub.
 The module also needs the username or email address of the user owner of the entitlement key.
 Export the username and the cluster parameters in the following environment variables, for example: